 Civil aviation is a major driver of economic growth and jobs in Europe.
 However, large parts of the sector have lost their power as an engine able to generate direct employment.

 In addition to this, the quality of jobs in aviation has deteriorated.
 The globalisation of air transport and its liberalisation in the early 1990s have led to a consolidation of the aviation industry without the establishment of a legal framework that protects workers’ rights.
 The European aviation industry must offer fair opportunities for workers while rogue competition under the pretext of cheaper fares should be forbidden.
 The ETF civil aviation section works to achieve common positions and develop common policies on European issues to improve the quality of the jobs and working conditions for aviation workers.

-Press Release May 29, 2020
+Press Release November 16, 2020

 Statement November 9, 2020

 TUI fly Germany is implementing its restructuring plans that will leave many workers in Germany jobless, despite receiving state aid.
 The ETF is joining Ver.di in their call for social conditionality in state aid – companies should not be allowed to use crises to restructure, dismiss workers and worsen their working conditions.